Blaizzy/mlx-embeddings/docs/Homebrew-brew-Maintainer-Guide.md

-# `brew` Maintainer Guide
+# Homebrew/brew Maintainer Guide

 This document describes a few components of the `Homebrew/brew` repository that are useful for maintainers to be aware of, but don't necessarily need to appear in documentation for most users and contributors.

 ## Reviewing PRs

-Using `gh repo checkout NUMBER` is a super easy way to check out a PR branch using the GitHub CLI.
+Using `gh pr checkout NUMBER` is a super easy way to check out a PR branch using the GitHub CLI.

 When reviewing, choose the "comment" type for reviews when the PR isn't quite ready to be merged.
 Use the "approve" type when you feel that the PR is in a good state to be merged, even if there are